Investigation of Trump Organization now exploring possible criminal conduct, N.Y. Attorney General’s Office says

-The attorney general's notification to Trump Organization suggested a cooperative relationship has developed between investigators working for James and Manhattan District attorney Cyrus R. Vance Jr., whose office has been heading a criminal probe into the company and its officers since 2018.
+The attorney general's notification to the Trump Organization suggested a cooperative relationship has developed between investigators working for James and Manhattan District Attorney Cyrus R. Vance Jr., whose office has been heading a criminal probe into the company and its officers since 2018.
 Both officials are Democrats.
 A person familiar with the matter, who like others spoke on the condition of anonymity to discuss an ongoing investigation, said the district attorney was not specifically mentioned in James's letter to Trump's company.

 The attorney general's decision appears to have increased the legal risk that former president Donald Trump now faces in New York, where the parallel investigations run by James and Vance had already delved more deeply into Trump's byzantine finances than any law enforcement authorities ever had.